Track Azure Resources

-Microsoft Azure is currently the fastest growing cloud infrastructure provider, with revenues growing 76% year over year in 2018, according to a June 2018 earnings release.
+Microsoft Azure is currently the fastest growing cloud infrastructure provider, with revenues growing 76% year over year in 2018.
 The platform competes with Amazon Web Services (AWS) and is not just for Windows applications.
 Azure can host Java, Python, Ruby and Node.JS apps as well as storage, databases, virtual machines and anything else that IT managers might once have hosted in-house.
-However, as with any cloud hosting environment, IT managers should have a holistic cloud monitoring strategy in place before migrating mission-critical apps to Azure.